-For foundations of banking origin, Decree no. 153/99 provides that at least half of the profits of the year, net of all legal funds, must be granted in the following years, while, the Onlus is required to use its profits to pursue its statutory purposes.
+For foundations of banking origin, Decree no. 153/99 provides that at least half of the profits of the year, net of all legal expenditure, must be granted in the following years.

 d) Does the civil law and/or tax law of your country require a foundation to spend a percentage of its overall assets in the form of a "pay-out rule"?